 Quarantine as outlined above

-Test youth with BinaxNOW rapid test on Day 5
+Test youth with BinaxNOW or iHealth rapid test on Day 5

 If positive, youth will be placed in medical isolation and evaluated by Healthcare staff.

 If negative, quarantine could end on Day 5 if the youth has complied with and agrees to continue the preventive measures listed below for 10 days from their last exposure; and if no symptoms have been reported during daily monitoring.